 The resurrection of Jesus is important for several reasons.
-First, it witnesses to the immense power of God Himself.
+First, the resurrection witnesses to the immense power of God Himself.
 To believe in the resurrection is to believe in God.
-If God exists, and if He created the universe and has power over it, He has power to raise the dead.
-If He does not have such power, He is not a God worthy of our faith and worship.
-Only He who created life can resurrect it after death, only He can reverse the hideousness that is death itself, and only He can remove the sting that is death and the victory that is the grave’s (1 Corinthians 15:54–55).
+If God exists, and if He created the universe and has power over it, then He has power to raise the dead.
+If He does not have such power, He is not worthy of our faith and worship.
+Only He who created life can resurrect it after death, only He can reverse the hideousness that is death itself, and only He can remove the sting of death and gain the victory over the grave (1 Corinthians 15:54–55).
 In resurrecting Jesus from the grave, God reminds us of His absolute sovereignty over life and death.

-Second, the resurrection of Jesus is a testimony to the resurrection of human beings, which is a basic tenet of the Christian faith.
-Unlike all other religions, Christianity alone possesses a founder who transcends death and who promises that His followers will do the same.
-All other religions were founded by men and prophets whose end was the grave.
-As Christians, we take comfort in the fact that our God became man, died for our sins, and was resurrected the third day.
+Jesus is “the firstfruits of those who have fallen asleep” (1 Corinthians 15:20).
+In other words, Jesus led the way in life after death.
+The resurrection of Jesus Christ is important as a testimony to the resurrection of human beings, which is a basic tenet of the Christian faith.
+Unlike other religions, Christianity has a Founder who transcends death and promises that His followers will do the same.
+Every other religion was founded by men or prophets whose end was the grave.
+As Christians, we know that God became man, died for our sins, and was resurrected the third day.
 The grave could not hold Him.
-He lives, and He sits today at the right hand of God the Father in heaven.
+He lives, and He sits today at the right hand of the Father in heaven (Hebrews 10:12).

-The inspired Word of God guarantees the believer’s resurrection at the coming of Jesus Christ for His Body (the Church) at the Rapture.
-Such hope and assurance results in a great song of triumph as Paul writes in 1 Corinthians 15:55, “Where, O death, is your victory?
-Where, O death, is your sting?”
+The Word of God guarantees the believer’s resurrection at the coming of Jesus Christ for His church at the rapture.
+Such assurance results in a great song of triumph as Paul writes in 1 Corinthians 15:55, “Where, O death, is your victory?
+Where, O death, is your sting?” (cf. Hosea 13:14).

-How do these concluding verses relate to the importance of the resurrection?
-Paul answers, “...you know that your labor in the Lord is not in vain” (v.
-58).
-He reminds us that because we know we will be resurrected to new life, we can suffer persecution and danger for Christ’s sake (vv.
-29-31), just as He did.
-We can follow the example of the thousands of martyrs through history who gladly traded their earthly lives for everlasting life via the resurrection.
+The importance of the resurrection of Christ has an impact on our service to the Lord now.
+Paul ends his discourse on resurrection with these words: “Therefore, my dear brothers and sisters, stand firm.
+Let nothing move you.
+Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain” (1 Corinthians 15:58).
+Because we know we will be resurrected to new life, we can endure persecution and danger for Christ’s sake (verses 30–32), just as our Lord did.
+Because of the resurrection of Jesus Christ, thousands of Christian martyrs through history have willingly traded their earthly lives for everlasting life and the promise of resurrection.

 The resurrection is the triumphant and glorious victory for every believer.
-Jesus Christ died, was buried, and rose the third day according to the Scripture.
-And, He is coming again!
-The dead in Christ will be raised up, and those who remain and are alive at His coming will be changed and receive new, glorified bodies (1 Thessalonians 4:13–18).
-Why is the resurrection of Jesus Christ important to salvation?
-It demonstrated that God accepted Jesus’ sacrifice on our behalf.
-It proves that God has the power to raise us from the dead.
-It guarantees that those who believe in Christ will not remain dead, but will be resurrected unto eternal life.
-That is our blessed hope!
+Jesus Christ died, was buried, and rose the third day according to the Scriptures (1 Corinthians 15:3–4).
+And He is coming again!
+The dead in Christ will be raised up, and those who are alive at His coming will be changed and receive new, glorified bodies (1 Thessalonians 4:13–18).
+Why is the resurrection of Jesus Christ important?
+It proves who Jesus is.
+It demonstrates that God accepted Jesus’ sacrifice on our behalf.
+It shows that God has the power to raise us from the dead.
+It guarantees that the bodies of those who believe in Christ will not remain dead but will be resurrected unto eternal life.